DPDK/dpdk/doc/guides/contributing/stable.rst

 Stable Releases
 ---------------

-Any major release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it and there is a commitment from major contributors to validate it before releases.
+Any release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it and there is a commitment from major contributors to validate it before releases.
 If a release is to be designated as a Stable Release, it should be done by 1 month after the master release.